jaeson-outplay/card-game/README.md

 - `POST /api/collections/:id/cards`: Add a card to a collection
 - `DELETE /api/collections/:id/cards/:cardId`: Remove a card from a collection

+## GitHub Pages Deployment

+This project includes a card viewer that can be deployed on GitHub Pages.
+The viewer allows you to browse your cards and collections from any web browser.

+### Features

+- View all cards in your database
+- Filter cards by collection
+- Pagination for large card sets
+- View detailed card data in JSON format
+- Responsive design for mobile and desktop

+### Deployment

+See the [DEPLOYMENT.md](DEPLOYMENT.md) guide for detailed instructions on how to deploy both the API server and the GitHub Pages card viewer.

+### Usage

+1. Deploy your API server (see deployment guide)
+2. Access your card viewer at `https://yourusername.github.io/Card-Game/`
+3. Enter the URL of your API server
+4. Browse your cards and collections

 ## License

 MIT